emirr44/KIMIKA-Molecular-Classification-and-Generation/src/classification/hiv-classification/README.md

 ```
 from preprocessing import getGraphEmbeddings
 ```
 which will require installing the ***preprocessing*** library into Colab.
+However, we just used the direct implementation of the function we need.

 ## Step 2: The problem with importing *getGraphEmbeddings*

-The ***processing*** library is obsolete when trying to install it on Colab.
+The ***preprocessing*** library is obsolete when trying to install it on Colab.
 For that reason, it's better to use a direct implementation of *getGraphEmbeddings* function with 3 parameters.
-The implementation can be found in the `processing.py` file.
+The implementation can be found in the `preprocessing.py` file in the repository (**helper-functions** folder).
 Paste *getGraphEmbeddings* before pasting the code from `model.py`.

 ## Step 3: Cleaning the dataset